-$$p_l E + p_o (C - E) = 1 \tag{1.15}$$

-Solving Equations 1.14 and 1.15, we obtain:
+$$p_l E + p_o (C - E) = 1 \tag{8.15}$$ Solving (8.14) and (8.15), we obtain:

-$$p_o = r_l / [r_o E + r_l (C - E)]$$ (1.16)

-$$p_l = r_o / [r_o E + r_l (C - E)]$$ (1.17)

-The values of $p_o$ and $p_l$ obtained from Equations 1.16 and 1.17 can be substituted in Equation 1.11 to obtain the hit-adjusted occupancy estimation model which handles LRU cache replacement effects.
+$$p_o = r_l / [r_o E + r_l (C - E)]$$ (8.16) $$p_l = r_o / [r_o E + r_l (C - E)]$$ (8.17) The values of $p_o$ and $p_l$ obtained from (8.16) and (8.17) can be substituted in (8.11) to obtain the hit-adjusted occupancy estimation model which handles LRU cache replacement effects.
+8.2.3 Experiments We evaluated the cache estimation models on Intel's CMPSched\$im simulator (Moses et al. 2009), which supports binary execution and co-scheduling of multiple workloads.

-1.2.3 Experiments

-We evaluated the cache estimation models on Intel's CMPSched\$im simulator [21], which supports binary execution and co-scheduling of multiple workloads.
 This enabled us to measure the accuracy of our cache occupancy models by comparing the estimated occupancy values with the actual values returned by the simulator.
-The ability to control scheduling allowed us to perform experiments in both undercommitted and over-committed scenarios.
+The ability to control scheduling allowed us to perform experiments in both under-committed and over-committed scenarios.
 By default, the Intel simulator implements a CMP architecture using a pseudo-LRU policy used in modern processors, although it is also configurable to simulate random and other replacement policies.
 We configured the simulator to use a 3 GHz clock frequency, with private per-core 32 KB 4-way set-associative L1 caches, and a shared 4 MB 16-way set-associative L2 cache.
 All caches used a 64-byte line size.
 The number of hardware cores and software threads was varied across different experiments to test the effectiveness of our occupancy estimation models under diverse conditions.
 During simulation, the per-core and per-CMP performance counters measuring L2 misses and hits were sampled once per millisecond, after which the occupancy estimates were updated for each software thread.
 Since cache occupancies exhibit rapid changes at this time scale, we averaged occupancies over 100 millisecond intervals.
 We plot one value per second for both the estimated and actual occupancy values, in order to display results more clearly over longer time scales.
-We refer to the miss-based occupancy estimation technique using the basic cache model presented in Section 1.2.1 as method Estimate-M. The extended cache model presented in Section 1.2.2 that also incorporates hit information to better model associativity is referred to as method Estimate-MH.
+We refer to the miss-based occupancy estimation technique using the basic cache model presented in Section 8.2.1 as method Estimate-M. The extended cache model presented in Section 8.2.2 that also incorporates hit information to better model associativity is referred to as method Estimate-MH.
 Our first experiment tests the effectiveness of the basic Estimate-M method in a dual-core configuration where a 16-way set-associative L2 cache is configured to use a simple random cache line replacement policy instead of pseudo-LRU.
-Figure 1.1 plots the estimated and actual cache occupancies over time when the two cores were running mcf and omnetpp from the SPEC CPU2006 benchmark suite.
+Figure 8.1 plots the estimated and actual cache occupancies over time when the two cores were running mcf and omnetpp from the SPEC CPU2006 benchmark suite.
 The estimated occupancy for each benchmark tracks its actual occupancy very closely, which is expected since the random replacement policy is consistent with our assumption of random cache access.

-Accuracy of basic Estimate-M method on dual-core system with random line replacement policy.

-FIGURE 1.2 Occupancy and estimation error for the Estimate-M and Estimate-MH methods.